Thenemex/Thaumic-Industries-2-Core/README.md

   - Replaced the Crystal Scribing Tools with an Infusion recipe
   - Replaced the Thaumometer recipe with an Arcane recipe (only added some vis)
     - The recipe can also be rotated 90° sideways (you can flip the gold and shards)
-  - Added a new expert recipe for Bone Bow
+  - Added a new expert arcane recipe for Bone Bow
+  - Added a new expert infusion recipe for Seraph's Shoulders

   - Replaced all research pages associated with those recipes